 1. Timeline View

 From first sight, these timelines seem similar with cards scheduled depending on their start and end dates.
-Both of them provide a timeline split by team members, labels, and lists.
+Both of them provide a timeline split by team members, labels, and lists which let you track work on the timeline view much easier.
 But let’s dig a little deeper and see their differences:

-All Trello users know that subtasks are created through check-lists.
-As long as you don’t use them, Trello’s timeline is gonna work well.
+All Trello users know that subtasks are created through checklists.
+As long as you don’t use them, the Trello timeline view is gonna work well.
 But once you ask yourself if it’s possible to visualize them along with your tasks - the answer is no. The only way to see smaller steps is inside cards.

 Planyway’s approach is different.
 It treats check-list items with the same respect as regular cards and lets you visualize them as well.
 One more benefit is that Planyway allows you to set check-list items as multiple-day cards.